wyf7107/CS411Group7/UseCases.md

   <tr>
    <td> Special Requirements: </td>
    <td> <ul><li> Card Scanner API must be functional with little error. </li>
-    <li> Due to card scanner and using Google API, we expect the user to have good battery life. </li></ul>
+   <li> Database must be big enough to store the contact information. </li></ul>
    </td>
   </tr>
   <tr>
    <td> Assumptions: </td>
-   <td> We assume that the user places high importance on their schedule, but has poor sense of direction.
-We are also assuming that the user is highly efficient with their time. </td>
+   <td> We assume that the user cannot remember all the contact information.
+We also assume that they use our applications to store their contacts. </td>
   </tr>
   <tr>
    <td> Notes and Issues: </td>
    <td> <ul><li> Figure out how to implement the card scanner API: Jesus and Yifan: DUE DATE? </li>
    <li> Create accounts for each user: Jesus, Lai Wei, Yifan, Satoe: DUE DATE? </li>
+   <li> Figrue out which database to use </li>
    <li> Clarify Alt flow, Priority, and Normal Flow: Satoe: October 4th, 2016 </li>
    </ul>
    </td>